 U.S. Ends Funding for U.N.
-Reproductive Health Agency
+Reproductive-Health Agency

 The U.S. has long been a major contributor to UNFPA, and in 2015 was its fourth largest donor globally, according to Reuters, giving some $75 million.
 UNFPA and other U.N. agencies are voluntarily funded by governments across the globe.

-Upon taking office in January, President Donald Trump moved to quickly reinstate the so-called Mexico City Policy, also known as the “global gag-rule,” which prohibits federal appropriations for organizations that provide information about abortion or abortion services.
+Upon taking office in January, President Donald Trump moved to quickly reinstate the so-called Mexico City Policy, also known as the “global gag rule,” which prohibits federal appropriations for organizations that provide information about abortion or abortion services.

-Read more: Here's what the Mexio City Policy Means for Women
+Read more: Here's what the Mexico City Policy Means for Women

-The policy has historically been enacted by Republican administrations and repealed by Democratic successors.
+The policy has historically been enacted by Republican Administrations and repealed by Democratic successors.
 While the rule has been enforced to varying degrees under different Presidents, Trump has alarmed the foreign aid world by broadening its scope to include a range of global health providers.

 “The support we received over the years from the government and people of the United States has saved tens of thousands of mothers from preventable deaths and disabilities, and especially now in the rapidly developing global humanitarian crises,” the UNFPA statement said.